johnmholmes/Arduino_ESP32_LCC_Journey/README.md

-# Arduino Nano / ESP32 LCC Journey
+# Arduino Nano, Mega / ESP32 LCC Journey

 # Please Use The Wiki for details